kenjyco/kenjyco/README.md

 **Shell Environment** ([base](https://github.com/kenjyco/base))
 - 900+ shell functions, scripts, and aliases for comprehensive development workflows
+- Conditionally defined functions only available when tools they wrap are installed
 - Git repository management, Docker orchestration, and environment setup
 - Tab completion and vi keybindings for efficient terminal interaction